Self-Testing Graph States Permitting Bounded Classical Communication: Introduction

-In addition to these main results, returning to the standard scenario where no communication is allowed, we present a self-test for graph states with improved robustness.
-We present a self test Utilizing Pauli measurements for any graph state featuring at least three connected vertices in a line.
-When combined with the findings of McKague~\cite{mckague2011self}, this approach facilitates the verification of any graph state with at least three connected vertices using local devices capable of performing Pauli operations, with better robustness compared to previous results.
+Returning to the standard no-communication setting, we also give a more robust self-test using Pauli measurements for any graph state containing a path of at least three connected vertices.
+Combined with McKague~\cite{mckague2011self}, this verifies any graph state with such a path using local Pauli devices, with improved robustness over prior results.

 The structure of the article is as follows: We commence with an introduction to self-testing and graph states in Section~\ref{sec:selftestinggraphstates}.
 In Section~\ref{sec:conceptselfcommunication}, we discuss the general characteristics of self-testing graph states with communication patterns determined by an underlying graph.
 This is followed by technical definitions in Section~\ref{sec:selfinflated}, and the introduction of three types of self-testing correlations in Section~\ref{sec:refexps}.
-Our first result is presented in Section~\ref{sec:maintheorem}, where we demonstrate the self-testing of graph states from inflated graph states, allowing for restricted communication.
-In Section~\ref{sec:full}, we highlight the ability to entirely self-test the graph state of certain symmetric graphs, even in the presence of restricted communication.
+Our first result is presented in Section~\ref{sec:maintheorem}, where we demonstrate the self-testing of graph states from inflated graph states, allowing for bounded communication.
+In Section~\ref{sec:full}, we highlight the ability to entirely self-test the graph state of certain symmetric graphs, even in the presence of bounded communication.
 Finally, we offer concluding discussions in Section~\ref{sec:conc}.